cocos-creator/docs-3d-deprecated/en/editor/extension/messages.md

 ### Broadcast message

 Broadcast message is a kind of notification to the outside after the operation in a certain function is completed.
-Take the "scene editor" as an example.
+Take the **scene editor** as an example.

-After starting a scene, the "scene editor" informs everyone that the "scene" has been started:
+After starting a scene, the **scene editor** informs everyone that the **scene** has been started:

 ```javascript
 Editor.Message.broadcast('scene:ready', sceneUUID);